-I would like to take this opportunity to sincerely thank Starpharma's executive team, and all our staff, for their outstanding efforts and commitment this past year.
-Our recent successes are the result of years of hard work and dedication from a small, but highly-skilled team and I believe that as a company we should be immensely proud of these achievements.
+I would like to take this opportunity to sincerely thank Starpharma's executive team, and every member of our staff and board, for their commitment this past year.
+We have achieved a series of significant milestones, which are a direct reflection of the expertise and dedication of our team.